 - Build up and talk about how fun/exciting/ fulfilling it will feel once goals are reached

-With a new year we all have new goals and resolutions on our minds.
-Why not teach good goal setting strategies to the next generation.
+With a new year, we all have new goals and resolutions on our minds.
+Why not teach good goal setting strategies for the next generation.
 Teaching kids that goals are a great and fun way to grow and achieve new things along the way, encourages both growth now and a wonderful life-long habit they can take with them EVERYWHERE!

 Comment Share and Enjoy